 General Medicine and Nurse Visits

 Appointments are generally available within two business days.
 Nurses are available to assist patients with urgent medical problems or to answer questions.
 Not all appointment types are available for web booking.
 Appointments with physicians or a nurse practitioner for non-urgent medical needs may be made by calling 847.491.2204 or by using the Personal Health Portal.
+There is also an option for a telemedicine appointment.
 If you do not find appointment availability on the Personal Health Portal, call 847.491.2204.

 You may request any practitioner at the time you schedule your appointment.
 It is most efficient to see the same person for the same issue.
 Physicians and nurse practitioners are able to treat acute injuries as well as ongoing problems.
 They can even partner with your home primary care provider.